Life at Upper School

 The Royal Ballet School is unique in its links with The Royal Ballet and Birmingham Royal Ballet.
 Our students have many opportunities to perform with both companies throughout the year, dancing on the Royal Opera House stage alongside professional company members.

-The highlight of the year are the Summer Performances, most recently held at Opera Holland Park, and the Royal Opera House matinee performance.
+The highlights of the year are the Summer Performances, held at Opera Holland Park, and the Royal Opera House.